Pablxfdez/Tri-Ciclos_Grafo/README.md

-# Tri-Ciclos en un Grafo
+# 3-Cycles in a graph

 1. Tricycles, or more formally 3-cycles, are a basic element in the analysis of graphs and subgraphs.
 3-cycles show a close relationship between 3 entities (vertices): each vertex is related (has edges) to the other two.
 Write a parallel program that calculates the 3-cycles of a graph defined as a list of edges.